 Mosquitto is a popular MQTT (Message Queuing Telemetry Transport) broker, a lightweight and efficient messaging protocol ideal for the Internet of Things (IoT).

 Mosquitto is an MQTT broker that facilitates communication between different devices and applications through messages.
-MQTT is a publish/subscribe messaging protocol that works over TCP/IP, designed to be lightweight and efficient in data transmission.
+MQTT is a publish/subscribe messaging protocol that runs over TCP/IP, designed to be lightweight and efficient in data transmission.

-Some key features of Mosquitto are:
+Some key features of Mosquitto are,

-• Scalability: Can handle large volumes of messages and devices.
+- Scalability: Can handle large volumes of messages and devices.

-• Support for MQTT v3.1 and v3.1.1: Compatible with the most common versions of the MQTT protocol.
+- Support for MQTT v3.1 and v3.1.1: Compatible with the most common versions of the MQTT protocol.

-Installation of Mosquitto on Raspberry Pi
+Installing Mosquitto on Raspberry Pi

 Before installing Mosquitto, we must ensure that our Raspberry Pi is up to date.
-We run the following commands to update the packages and the operating system:
+We run the following commands to update packages and the operating system:

-sudo apt update
+sudo apt update sudo apt upgrade

 sudo apt install mosquitto mosquitto-clients